 - Lola T360 [HU21] (Dave Walker): New to South African Robert Joubert to join his converted Lola T350 in a two-car Formula Atlantic team in the 1975 Canadian Players series.
 The T360 was driven by his teammate Dave Walker, and was brand new at Edmonton.
 Joubert did not appear at Trois-Rivières at the end of August, and the entry numbers used suggest Walker drove Joubert's T350.
 The subsequent history of the T360 HU21 is unknown, but it may have been David Westgate's car at Trois-Rivières in 1975, then that of Victor Larose in 1976.
 In 1983, Peter Dragffy (Montréal, Quebec) raced HU21 in two WCAR races.
 It was later bought from the Dragffys by John Arnold in 1989, and was inherited by his son Michael Arnold in 2015.

 - March 75B (Chip Mead): Tim Cooper (Kansas City, MO) raced a yellow #8 March 75B for Doug Shierson Racing in 1975 with backing from Rutledge Oil.
 Joe Grimaldi recalls that Cooper hired a new 75B from the team for 1975, and that the car then returned to Shierson.
 Chip Mead drove Cooper's car at Halifax, with Mead's bodywork transplanted onto it.
-Cooper moved to Wilbur Bunce Racing in California for 1976, and the "75B/76B" that Bunce built up for him was based on on Cooper's older 73B.
-The subsequent history of the 75B hire car is unknown.
+Cooper moved to Wilbur Bunce Racing in California for 1976, taking the 75B with him, and the car was updated to "75B/76B" specification during the season.

 - Chevron B29 (Bobby Dennett): New to Fred Opert Racing for Bobby Dennett (Venuzuela) to drive in the Players Canadian Formula Atlantic series with backing from "Visit Venuzuela" and Valvoline.
 Then for Jean-Pierre Jarier at Trois-Rivières, where it was entered as #2 and had Gitanes sponsorship.
 Tom Bagley (Centre Hall, PA) then raced the #2 Chevron B29 at Brainerd in September.
 This car was advertised by Opert later as ex-Jarier/Dennett with "eight races on car" which is consistent with it also being Bagley's car.
 Subsequent history unknown.